Regulations governing the EMI license in Lithuania

 5. 5.AML/CTF and internal control documents

-• AML/CTF risk assessment, customer due diligence procedures, sanctions screening, transaction monitoring, suspicious activity reporting and compliance review materials.
+• AML/CTF risk assessment, customer due diligence procedures, sanctions screening, transaction monitoring, suspicious activity reporting, and compliance review materials.

 6. 6.
 ICT, security and outsourcing documents

-• ICT architecture, cloud and data hosting information, cybersecurity controls, incident response, business continuity, outsourcing register and provider due diligence.
+• ICT architecture, cloud and data hosting information, cybersecurity controls, incident response, business continuity, outsourcing register, and provider due diligence.

 7. 7.
 Governance and operational policies